brian-provenzano/k3s-pi4/README.md

 - traefik

-### Using metallb
+### Load Balancer - Services
 Currently using metallb for LoadBalancer in layer2 mode (not BGP)

 ### Monitoring
 Using grafana, prometheus helm charts

+## Storage Classes (options)

-### Using the local storage provisioner
+### Local storage provisioner (Local-Path)
 Currently using local-path storage provisioner for some PV/PVC - namely for prometheus, grafana etc which have issues usingNFS storage for persistent volumes (lock file issues).
+This is included by rancher in k3s by default - it is the default storage class.s

-## Use NFS provisioner
+### NFS provisioner
 https://github.com/kubernetes-incubator/external-storage/blob/master/nfs/docs/deployment.md#in-kubernetes---deployment-of-1-replica

-Using the NFS provisoner for most non-prometheus servers (pihole currently)
+Using the NFS provisoner for most non-prometheus servers (pihole currently).